 After your dog has settled down in Singapore successfully, it is time to shop for the dog.
 Singapore has many shopping options for premium dog supplies.
 So some of the things you need to shop include the following.

-Crates – if you plan to be dropping your dog at a care center every other day as you go to work, then a crate is necessary for transportation.
+Crates – if you plan to be dropping your dog at a care center every other day as you go to work, then a crate is necessary for the transportation.
 You can find them either in plastic (the recommended), mesh or fabric.

-Lead, collar and harness – dog love going for a walk especially in the evening or morning along the beach or estate.
+Lead, collar and harness – dogs love going for a walk especially in the evening or morning along the beach or estate.
 You should have a labeled collar or harness for easy identification if your dog gets lost in Singapore.

 Dog beds – dogs love comfortable beds with soft towels and blankets.
 Singapore offers plastic or luxury dog beds at a fair price all over their pet stores.
 If it is not possible to get old towels and the duvet to be used by your dog, then you can purchase them with ease.

 Baby gates – dogs may not be allowed to access some areas in the house and buying a baby gate will do the trick.
 Gates are usually used for safety reasons.
-Finding them in Singapore is easy, and they will come with different designs and colors to match your house’s decoration.
+Finding them in Singapore is easy, and they will come in different designs and colors to match your house’s decoration.